Just how much you owe in tax on Social Security benefits can be a huge shock if you’re unprepared.

 How to Know How Much of Your Benefit Is Subject to Taxes

-In order to determine how much of your Social Security benefits will be taxable, you first have to calculate “provisional income.”
+In order to determine how much of your Social Security benefits will be taxable, you first have to calculate “combined income.”

 I’m not a tax professional, but to my knowledge, the only place this term is found is when it relates to Social Security benefits.
 It’s a formula by which the IRS determines how much of those benefits you receive should be included as ordinary income on your tax return.

-Provisional income can be roughly calculated as your total income from taxable sources, plus any tax exempt interest (such as interest from tax free bonds), plus any excluded foreign income, plus 50% of your Social Security benefits.
+Combined income can be roughly calculated as your total income from taxable sources, plus any tax-exempt interest (such as interest from tax free bonds), plus any excluded foreign income, plus 50% of your Social Security benefits.

-Once you’ve calculated your “provisional income” you can apply it to the threshold tables to determine what percentage of your Social Security will be included as taxable income.
+Once you’ve calculated your “combined income” you can apply it to the threshold tables to determine what percentage of your Social Security will be included as taxable income.

-An Example of How Provisional Income Calculations Work
+An Example of How Combined Income Calculations Work

 That can seem really confusing when we’re just talking about things in theory.
 Let’s look at a more tangible example so you can better understand how taxes on Social Security benefits are calculated.